Dorsetichthys

 Dorsetichthys is an extinct genus of marine stem-teleost ray-finned fish from the Early Jurassic period of Europe.
-It contains a single species, D. bechei, known from the Sinemurian-aged Lower Lias of England.
+It contains a single species, D. bechei, known from the Sinemurian-aged Lower Lias of England and the Moltrasio Formation of Italy.

 Description

 Dorsetichthys was an elongated teleost that could reach up to 20 cm long.
 This fish had ganoid scales close to modern gars.

 Taxonomy

 The type species of Dorsetichthys, D. bechei, was formerly assigned to Pholidophorus, but Arratia (2013) recognized it as generically distinct from the Pholidophorus type species, placing it in the new family Dorsetichthyidae and new order Dorsetichthyiformes.

+Dorsetichthys is widely considered to be a teleosteomorph, a primitive early relative of teleosts, the group that comprises the vast majority of living ray-finned fish.
 Cladogram of Teleosteomorpha after Sferco et al. 2021:

+Ecology

+One probable specimen of Dorsetichthys has been found preserved within the jaws of the larger fish Dapedium punctatum suggesting that it was preyed upon by the larger fish.